ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/mania/genesis.jpg)](http://osu.ppy.sh/beatmapsets/779906)

-Hakuryu's "Genesis At Oasis (MOONLiGHT Mix)" mapped by [Alternater](https://osu.ppy.sh/users/4980256) featured in 4K osu!mania World Cup 2018, the top difficulty has already been well-known before it was made into this great full spread.
+Hakuryu's "Genesis At Oasis (MOONLiGHT Mix)" mapped by [Alternater](https://osu.ppy.sh/users/4980256) was featured in the osu!mania 4K World Cup 2018, and the top difficulty has already been well-known before the set was flushed out into this great full spread.
 Even though the patterns used contain mostly variations of basic jumpstreams, they closely fit with the music and therefore well represent the whole song.
 The slider velocity manipulation is also very comfortable and beneficially exaggerates the musical impact.

 [-MysticEyes](https://osu.ppy.sh/users/6253266), [Unpredictable](https://osu.ppy.sh/users/7560872), and [qqqant](https://osu.ppy.sh/users/8976576) also thoughtfully contributed to the set by mapping solid lower difficulties for this set.
 Overall, this set expresses the music perfectly and deserves a place in this season's Spotlight!

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/mania/dream-catcher.jpg)](http://osu.ppy.sh/beatmapsets/696380)

-Here [Salty Mermaid](https://osu.ppy.sh/users/9037365) makes his debut into the mapping scene with his song, MYLK's "Dream Catcher".
-The most notable and memorable of this map is by far the kiai with its fast paced patterns implementing both jacks and trills in a way that heavily compliment and makes the song that much more enjoyable upon revisiting.
+Here [Salty Mermaid](https://osu.ppy.sh/users/9037365) makes his debut into the mapping scene with his chart for MYLK's "Dream Catcher".
+The most notable and memorable part of this map is by far the kiai, with its fast paced patterns implementing both jacks and trills in a way that heavily compliment and make the song that much more enjoyable upon revisiting.

 ---

-The spreadsheet for this seasons selection is available and fully viewable [here](https://goo.gl/2waBVj).
+The spreadsheet for this season's selection is available [here](https://goo.gl/2waBVj).
 Feel free to check it out!

 We hope you enjoy our selection for this season and look forward to what we will bring to you in the future.
 We have a lot of plans for the next year!
-If you want to join to us bringing new stuff to life, you can hop onto our [Discord server](http://discord.gg/Z28ZtUf) or apply as a member [here](https://osu.spotlights.team).
+If you want to join to us bringing new stuff to life, you can hop into our [Discord server](http://discord.gg/Z28ZtUf) or apply as a member [here](https://osu.spotlights.team).

 Until then, happy circle clicking, drum bashing, fruit catching, and key smashing!
 Do not forget to have a rest occasionally!